mblayman/mattlayman.com/site/2014/laziness.md

 1.  **The optional flags had better be optional.** Seriously.
-I've had to work on projects where the amount of flags passed into the tool rivaled the complexity of an airplane's cockpit dashboard.
+I've had to work on projects where the amount of flags passed into the tool rivaled the complexity of an airplane cockpit's dashboard.
 You won't win any friends by making a monster interface.
 If your tool is complex, you can manage it by following the convention in the industry of using sub-commands (e.g., git, svn, pip, apt-get).